Home

 Explore the latest features and enhancements available in Sift.

-• Webhooks (Beta) Table Viewer is a data view type in the Explore workspace.
-Webhooks in Sift instantly send event-based notifications to your tools and systems.
+- Webhooks (Beta): Webhooks in Sift instantly send event-based notifications to your tools and systems.
 Learn more.

-• Table Viewer (Beta) Table Viewer is a data view type in the Explore workspace.
+- Table Viewer (Beta): Table Viewer is a data view type in the Explore workspace.
 Learn more.

 Announcements